Last Updated on August 30, 2022 by rudyooms

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Cryptography\Ngc\AIKCertEnroll (If the TPM attestation is successful the error code will be set to zero)

-2. Some basic information about TPM’S before we begin
+2. Some basic information about TPM’S

 Okay no we know the issues, first some additional basic one-liners about TPM’s